Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 **A.** Launch Slax by restarting the computer with the USB flash drive.
 If it's not automatically booting, most computers allow you to press F8 to override the boot drive.
 During boot you can press ESC for more options, for example, erase any changed data or load into RAM.

 **B.** When Slax has been launched you may want to change keyboard layout if not English.
 Right-click on the desktop and select keyboard layout of your choice.
 Possibly also change the screen resolution.
+If you rely in WiFi you need to launch the "Net Manager" and connect.

 **C.** Start the built-in browser from the windows button.
 Go to [Nault Github releases](https://github.com/Nault/Nault/releases) and download the latest appImage for Linux.